Edward II (film)

 Edward II is a 1991 British romantic historical drama film directed by Derek Jarman and starring Steven Waddington, Tilda Swinton and Andrew Tiernan.
 It is based on the play of the same name by Christopher Marlowe.
 The plot revolves around Edward II of England's infatuation with Piers Gaveston, which proves to be the downfall of both of them, thanks to the machinations of Roger Mortimer.

 The film is staged in a postmodern style, using a mixture of contemporary and medieval props, sets and clothing.
-(The date "1991" appears on a royal proclamation at one point.)
 The gay content of the play is also brought to the fore by Jarman, notably by adding a homosexual sex scene and by depicting Edward's army as gay rights protesters.

 Plot

 Once installed as king, following the death of his father, Edward II summons his friend and lover, Piers Gaveston, back to England from exile abroad, and showers him with gifts, titles, and abiding love.
 Their relationship is fiery and passionate, but it is the focus of gossip and derision throughout the kingdom.
 Upon his return, Gaveston takes revenge on the Bishop of Winchester, who had been responsible for his banishment from England during the previous reign, by personally torturing him.
 Kent, Edward's brother, is the first to protest about Gaveston's return.
 Many others feel the same way, including the Bishop of Winchester and Lord Mortimer, who is in charge of the kingdom's military forces.
 Nevertheless, Edward defends his lover from his mounting enemies.

 A pleasure-seeker, Edward is quite distracted from the affairs of the state, much to the distress and anger of the court (somber men and women in business suits).
 Queen Isabella, Edward's French wife, vainly tries everything to win him back from his lover but is mercilessly rejected by her husband.
 Love-starved, Isabella turns to Gaveston, who inflames her desire by whispering obscenities in her ear and then mocks her responsiveness.

 The handsome, hedonistic, and opportunistic Gaveston repels everyone except the King.
 His enemies join forces and threaten Edward with dethronement and exile; Edward is forced to comply with their wishes and sends Gaveston away.
 The lovers' separation is serenaded by Annie Lennox's rendition of Cole Porter's "Ev'ry Time We Say Goodbye".